johncarmack1984/johncarmack1984/README.md

 ### Professional Summary:

 Senior Software Engineer and Technical Leader with 25 years of experience in the FinTech, Marketing, and Ecommerce industries.
 Proven track record of delivering complex projects within tight deadlines.
 Specialize in leading teams and developing enterprise-grade applications using NextJS, Vue, React, JavaScript, Rust, Python, and PHP.
 Certified ContentStack Developer.
-Currently working with the dream team @neem-hq where I've been granted the opportunity to leverage my technical and collaborative skills as we strive to improve the lives of dentists and patients everywhere.
+Currently working with the dream team @neem-hq where I've been granted the opportunity to leverage my technical and leadership skills as we strive to improve the lives of dentists and patients everywhere.

 ### Technical Skills: